lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/PersonalityAssessmentProof.png)
 ### Reflection:
-This submission reflect on what my traits are as a person.
+This submission reflect on what my traits are as a person and I completed the course as shown in the screenshot.
+In terms of situation, I would .
+The action I undertook to assess my personality was to identify my strengths and weaknesses that I have as a human being, and in terms of my job hunting, I would also identify my opportunities and threa
 ## Create a CV
 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CreateACV.png)